comicchang/wayfarer/README.md

 Test script url: https://script.google.com/macros/s/AKfycbyBx4dR0s8v1ZEsnuKFARfmibHiqTY20qO0EU3vRML4y4XW6wmu/exec Keep in mind that this a shared sheet, after checking that the plugin works as expected you must use your own sheet instead of this one.<br/>
 If you're using any extension that blocks Google domains like Privacy Badger you'll have to unblock it for this domain.

-List of functions is at the end of this page
+List of functions is at the end of this page.

 ## B. If you want to create your own sheet, you should follow these instructions: